 |National Map Themes||NSDI Framework Themes|

-The following sections of this chapter, and the one that follows, will describe the derivation, characteristics, and status of the seven NSDI themes in relation to the National Map.
+The following sections of this chapter and the one that follows will describe the derivation, characteristics, and status of the seven NSDI themes in relation to the National Map.
 Chapter 8, Remotely Sensed Image Data, will include a description of the National Land Cover Data program that provides the land cover theme of the National Map.
-Registered students used the USGS Geographic Information Names Information System for a project assignment.